-IRELAND - UNITED STATES PRECLEARANCE

-Kniaht

-Ireland has an aviation preclearance agreement with the United States since November 2008.
-Under the agreement, passengers of all United States bound flights from Dublin and Shannon Airports are fully cleared for immigration, customs, agriculture and security controls before leaving Ireland.
+IRELAND-UNITED STATES PRECLEARANCE Ireland has an aviation preclearance agreement with the United States since November 2008.
+Under the agreement, passengers of all United States bound flights from Dublin and Shannon Airport are fully cleared for immigration, customs, agriculture and security controls before leaving Ireland.
 This means that passengers travelling to the United States are treated as domestic passengers on arrival and do not face any further entry controls.
 From the passenger's perspective, the preclearance process allows for more efficient use of preboarding time at Dublin Airport.
-The experience on arrival is also greatly improved as it avoids a lengthy entry process and can allow transit passengers to remain airside for connecting flights.
+The experience on arrival is also greatly improved as it avoids a lengthy entry process and allows transit passengers to remain airside for connecting flights.

-FIGURE 2 Flight connectivity ex Europe

-FIGURE 3 Population projections 2015-2081
+FIGURE 3 Population projections 2020-2080

-Source: Eurostat Lifestyle appeal In addition to the commercial and educational appeal, Dublin also has attractive cultural and lifestyle pull factors.
+Lifestyle appeal In addition to the commercial and educational appeal, Dublin also has attractive cultural and lifestyle pull factors.
 Chief amongst these is the city's rich literary heritage with Oscar Wilde, Samuel Beckett and James Joyce just some of the famous writers and playwrights to hail from the city.
 Indeed, Dublin was the setting for Joyce's great 20th century novel, Ulysses.
 Dublin's environs offer fantastic outdoor activities, especially in the golfing and horse breeding arenas.
 Ireland is home to over 400 golf courses, producing some of the world's leading professionals including Rory McIlroy, Darren Clarke, Graeme McDowell, Paul McGinley and Padraig Harrington.
-Irish golf courses, renowned worldwide for their picturesque landscapes and rich heritage, attracted 193,000 people to play in 2016 according to Fáilte Ireland.
+Irish golf courses, renowned worldwide for their picturesque landscapes and rich heritage, attracted 257,000 people to play in 2017 according to Fáilte Ireland.
 Famous courses include the Old Head Golf Links in Cork and The K Club located just outside Dublin.
-Ireland is currently the third largest thoroughbred breeding nation in the world with 6,777 registered breeders basing there operations here.5 These include John Magnier's Coolmore Stud, Prince Khalid Abdullah's Juddmonte Farms, Sheikh Mohammed bin Rashid Al Maktoum's Darley Stud and Sheikh Hamdan Al Maktoum's Derrinstown Stud.
+Ireland is one of the largest thoroughbred breeding nations in the world with 6,777 registered breeders basing their operations here in 20175.
+These include John Magnier's Coolmore Stud, Prince Khalid Abdullah's Juddmonte Farms, Sheikh Mohammed bin Rashid Al Maktoum's Darley Stud and Sheikh Hamdan Al Maktoum's Derrinstown Stud.
 Demographic drivers Ireland is experiencing a population boom, providing a natural long-term source of demand for housing.
-According to the FIGURE 5 Projected share of population growth 2016-2031
+According to the

-Source: CSO latest census, over the period 1991-2016, the population grew by 35% compared to a growth rate of 7% for the EU as a whole.
+Source: CSO latest census, over the period 1991-2016, the population grew by 35.1% compared to a growth rate of 7.0% for the EU as a whole.
 Leinster - the province in which Dublin is located - accounted for 55% of the population in 2016, which represented a 5% increase on 2011.
-A high fertility rate in conjunction with lower mortality rates, has resulted in a natural annual population growth rate of 0.7%, which is far in excess of any other European state.6 The high growth rate is set to continue with Eurostat projecting that the population of Ireland will increase by 35% during the period 2015 to 2081 compared to just 2% for the EU.
+A high fertility rate in conjunction with lower mortality rates, has resulted in a natural annual population growth rate of 6.6%, which is far in excess of any other European state6.
+The high growth rate is set to continue with Eurostat projecting that the population of Ireland will increase by 28.2% during the period 2020 to 2080 compared to just 0.6% for the EU.
 Due to trends in urbanisation, Dublin is set to benefit most from this population growth.
 According to the United Nations,